 - Genuinely impressive free plan

-- Better for small teams, few enterprise-level features
+- Better for small teams, less enterprise-level features

 - Customizability can be overwhelming to new users